lancemiranoo/test-simulator/README.md

 ## Contributions

-- Source code (by Joash Daligcon) •
+- Source code (by Joash Daligcon)
 - Question Bank (by Lance Mirano)
-- Presentation Material (by Aron Limos) •
+- Presentation Material (by Aron Limos)
-- Technical Documentation •
 - Flowchart (by Joash Daligcon)
 - Pseudocode (by Joash Daligcon)
-- User Manual •